 How left-right asymmetries in organ size develop remains a mystery.
 Drosophila pachea has evolved a unique left-right asymmetry in genitalia lobes.
 No left-right size asymmetry has been described in D. melanogaster.
 We are trying to uncover the mechanisms that triger asymmetric lobe development and the role of these asymmetric lobes during copulation.
 We use a stock of Drosophila pachea containing spontaneous symmetric mutant males and we perform micro-scale laser removal of lobe bristles and micro-scale surgery of lobes.
 We are also examining left-right asymmetries in behavior and morphology in species closely related to D. pachea, in order to understand how left-right asymmetry in lobe size evolved in D. pachea.

 We wish to understand how diverse biological forms develop and evolve.
 To try to understand how genes and cellular mechanisms modulate organ shape in a subtle and precise way, we are examining the precise changes in genital organ shape that have appeared during evolution in Drosophila melanogaster and its closely related species.
 In particular, we would like to identify genes and mutations responsible for specific changes in lobe shape and in ventral branches shape.

 contains a list of all the genes and mutations that have been found to be responsible for phenotypic differences (morphological, physiological and behavioral traits) between populations or strains for pluricellular organisms.
-A preliminary list is deposited in Dryad and the new website under construction is available here.
+A preliminary list was deposited in Dryad in 2013 and the full open access website is available here.

 provides a compilation of the phenotypes that have been reported to differ between at least two species of the D. melanogaster subgroup.
 More than 150 morphological, physiological and behavioral differences have been described between 1919 and 2006.